Jack-vexel-ws/pylibssp/README.md

 # Introduction
-*python wrapper for 'libssp' library which is a c++ library developed by Z CAM*
+**python wrapper for 'libssp' library which is a c++ library developed by Z CAM**

 if you want to know more about 'libssp', please visit [**C++ libssp**](https://github.com/imaginevision/libssp)

-For now, pylibssp is only tested on **Windows 11 64bit**, but all source code should be platform independent.
+For now, 'pylibssp' is only tested on **Windows 11 64bit**, but all source code should be platform independent.
 I will try to support linux and mac in the future.

 # Build and test from source code